ksu-cs-textbooks/cs-zero/content/i-concepts/03-bits-and-boolean-algebra/07-deeper-dive.md

 The third method would be to use a Karnaugh Map.
 We won't go into this method in too much depth, but we'll briefly show how it works.
 There are some great online resources to learn more about applying Karnaugh Maps in this context.

-First, we'll start with a blank 3 variable Karnaugh map:
+First, we'll start with a blank 3 variable Karnaugh map.
+A Karnaugh Map is essentially a different way to structure a truth table by placing similar entries next to each other in a particular way:

 ![Blank Karnaugh Map](/images/3/karnaugh.png) [^3]